 Eyebrow Lamination Aftercare

 Additionally, it is also important to brush your eyebrows regularly using a clean spoolie to keep them neat and in place.
 Avoid excessive sun exposure, saunas, steam rooms, and swimming for 48 hours after the treatment.
-Lastly, avoiding chemical treatments or tinting for at least two weeks after the brow laminations procedure recommends.
+Lastly, avoid any chemical treatments or tinting for at least two weeks after the brow stylist laminations procedure is recommended.

 Brow Lamination Benefits